-state-of-the-art accessible launching dock.
+tion at Wiregrass Lake.
+Wiregrass Lake offers excellent kayaking and canoeing with a state-of-the-art accessible launching dock.
 Fishing is also popular at the man-made pond.
 To protect the diversity of the dragonfly population there, Metroparks asks that any bank-fishing be done only from the dock or stone ledges accessible off of the Blue Dasher Trail, and that the protected beach area at the south end of the lake remain off limits to any fishing.

-Plant Life

-( = State-listed as rare)
+Plant Life (\ = State-listed as rare)

-Spring beauty Ridell's goldenrod May apple Heath aster Great white trillium New England aster Purple false foxglove American Pokeweed (Gerardia) Common sneezeweed Wiregrass (sedge) Prairie Rattlesnake root Pale spiked lobelia Fringed gentian Common dogbane Variegated horsetail Dense blazing star Black willow Swamp milkweed Pin oak Swamp thistle
+Spring beauty Mayapple Great white trillium Purple false foxglove (Gerardia) Wiregrass (sedge) Pale spiked lobelia Common dogbane Dense blazing star Swamp milkweed Swamp thistle